ismail7CAa/EquiPharm/external/CDPKit_CDPL_AGENT_README.md

 ## Minimal AI Agent Contract

-If an AI agent needs to call CDPKit/CDPL scoring, use this contract.
+For AI - Agent to call CDPKit/CDPL, use this:

 Input: